Edoniah21/Resi-FIT-App/README.md

 **Forecast Number of Story Points to Be Completed - 3**

 **Rationale** - Using what we learned from class, we know that humans tend to be overly optimistic when estimating how muych work they can complete in a given time frame (guilty!).
 Given this information, we feel we have chosen a very achievable amount of work for our first sprint.
 Further, we know that we can adjsut for future sprints with techniques such as "Yesterday's Weather".
-We can use this technique to set our sprint forecast for sprint two based on what we were able to accomplish in sprint one. **Only developers participated in the sprint planning.**
+We can use this technique to set our sprint forecast for sprint two based on what we were able to accomplish in sprint one. **Only developers participated in pulling user stories into the sprint backlog.**

 **Backlog Items for the Sprint**
 - As a service member/student, there should be a website I can visit that will have various sources of financial information and documents. - 1 story point